bbbradsmith/huffmunch/README.md

 ## Method

-This algorithm is directly inspired by the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) algorithm widely known for its use in the ZIP file format, but with an interest in making something suitable for the NES.
+Huffmunch is directly inspired by the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) algorithm widely known for its use in the ZIP file format, but with an interest in making something suitable for the NES.

-Main goals:
+Goals:
 * Provides serial decompression of a stream of data.
 * Uses an extremely small amount of RAM.
 * Takes advantage of random access to ROM for the compressed data.
 * Has reasonable performance on the low-powered 6502 CPU.

-At a high level, DEFLATE uses a two major compression techniques in tandem:
+At a high level, DEFLATE uses two major compression techniques in tandem:
 * An [LZ algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78)
   builds a dictionary of commonly repeated substrings of symbols as the data is decompressed, and allows further repetitions of these dictionary entries to be replaced by a much smaller reference.